daveboat/daveboat.github.io/_posts/2020-11-02-an-introduction-to-bch-codes.md

 5. After error correction, the original message can just be read as the k MSB of the codeword, since we used systematic encoding.

-There is an example of decoding here https://en.wikipedia.org/wiki/BCH_code#Decoding, and in Section 6.2 of Costello and Lin.
+There is an example of decoding in the Wikipedia article [here](https://en.wikipedia.org/wiki/BCH_code#Decoding), and in Section 6.2 of Costello and Lin.